Klaviyo vs Mailchimp: Which Is Better for Ecommerce in 2026?

 For ecommerce, Klaviyo really does feel like it was built around the store first.
 You get catalog-driven product blocks, single-use Shopify coupon codes, and predictive metrics like CLV, churn risk, and expected next-order dates.
 These feed into targeted flows.
 Just keep in mind the product block won’t let you pick variants or drop in custom HTML.

 Mailchimp’s caught up quite a bit on Shopify syncing and product suggestions.
-Their Customer Journey builder’s gotten much better—branching logic, multiple triggers, the works.
+Their Customer Journey builder’s gotten much better the last time I checked—branching logic, multiple triggers, the works.
 They’ve got native SMS now too, but phone support’s locked to Premium and if you’re on Essentials, your automations cap out at 4 steps.

 One thing I really like: you can A/B test inside automated emails, which is rare and saves you from jumping between tools when you’re optimizing lifecycle emails or creating personalized campaigns.